 It’s especially important for women to act preventively and keep their hearts healthy.
 Due to limitations in available therapies, women tend to fare worse than men after a heart attack.

-“Due to anatomical differences — women’s hearts and arteries are smaller — it’s harder to put in a stent,” Agoston says.
+“Due to anatomical differences—women’s hearts and arteries are smaller—it’s harder to put in a stent,” Dr. Agoston says.
 “Medication may be the only option.
 Therefore, prevention is key.
 It’s very important to recognize the signs of a heart attack and show up early enough to get treated.”

 Talk to your doctor about your heart health.
-Learn more about the programs and services offered at University Health System.
+Learn more about the programs and services offered at University Health.